VSablin/assignment_week4/codebook.md

-In this codebook you can find all the information regarding the magnitudes computed in the tidy data frame.
+In this codebook you can find all the information regarding the magnitudes computed in tidy_data_set.txt.

 ## General information